Nonresident Early College Program

 Admission to the NECP

-For the fall of 2014, approximately 30 students will be admitted to the Indiana Academy Nonresident Early College Program.
+For the fall of 2016, 27 students were admitted to the Indiana Academy Nonresident Early College Program.
 Admission is selective and based upon previous academic records, teacher recommendations, student short-answer essays, and a standardized test taken within the last six months (SAT, PSAT, PLAN, or ACT with writing).

 Those interested in the program may visit the Indiana Academy on one of following Preview Days: